 DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY

 First solo transatlantic flight.
-Computer artwork of the airplane Spirit of St Louis being flown by Charles Lindbergh (1902-1974) on the first solo transatlantic flight.
-Lindbergh took off from Long Island, New York, USA, on 20 May 1927, at 07:51 in the morning.
-He flew all that day and through the night.
-Here, the sun has just risen on his second day of flying.
-He landed later that day, at night, in Paris, France, after a total of 33.5 hours in the air.
-The airplane was a steel monoplane, 8.5 metres long with a wingspan of 14 metres.
-The single nosecap propeller was powered by a Wright radial motor.
+Computer montage of the airplane Spirit of St Louis near the coast of Ireland on the first solo transatlantic flight, and its pilot Charles Lindbergh (1902-1974).
+He took off from Long Island, New York, USA, at 07:51 in the morning on 20 May 1927.
+He flew all that day, through the night and on through a second day of flying, reaching the coast of Ireland late that afternoon.
+Night had fallen when he finally landed in Paris, France, after a total of 33.5 hours in the air.
+The airplane's wingspan was 14 metres.
+A single nosecap propeller was powered by a Wright radial motor.
 The cockpit, below the wing, did not have a forward window, and a periscope was used to see what was in front of the airplane.

 Model release not required.
 Property release not required.